NonaVN/NonaVN/README.md

 - 👋 Hi, I’m @NonaVN
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python and SQL
-- 🌱 I’m currently learning Data Analysis with Python
+- 🌱 I’m currently learning Data Analysis with Python, SQL
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 NonaVN/NonaVN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.